Top Removals - Moving Checklist

 Fill boxes all the way to the top

 This is to allow the boxes to be stacked on top of one another.
-Pad the box out on all four sides and to the top.
+Pad the box out on all four sides and all the way to the top.
 When the box is closed, you should be able to lean a reasonable amount of bodyweight on the lid without squashing the box.

 Protect your fragile/delicate items inside the box

 Use plain, unbleached butcher paper as newspaper/magazine paper can leave ink stains.
 Be sure to wrap each item individually, ensuring they are not touching without a layer of protection in-between.
-Why not use tea towels and other linen-like pillowcases for a great eco-friendly alternative?
+Why not use tea towels and other linen like pillowcases for a great eco-friendly alternative?
 PRO TIP: fragile boxes should be silent when picked up – clattering sounds mean something is likely to get damaged.

 Use bin bags to protect pillows and cushions

 Heavy-duty garden bin bags work the best for this as they don’t tear as easily.
 Also, soft bags and luggage are useful when the removalists are stacking the truck as they provide padding between furniture to stop unwanted movement during transport.